 . . . .

 (c) Joint or Unopposed Motions.
-In accordance with Fed.
+Stipulations for extensions of time pursuant to Fed.
 R. Civ.
-P. 29, stipulations for extensions of time must be approved by the court only if such extensions affect the following: time for completing discovery, hearing a motion, submitting the parties’ jointly proposed pretrial order, or the pretrial conference, hearings, or trial dates.
+P. 29 must be approved by the court only if such extensions affect the following: time for completing discovery, hearing a motion, submitting the parties’ jointly proposed pretrial order, or the pretrial conference, hearings, or trial dates.
 If an extension of any of these specified dates is jointly requested, the parties must still demonstrate good cause for such extensions, and the court will not continue any discovery, conference, or trial date solely because the parties so stipulate.

 . . . .